-This subroutine estimates feedstock requirements for the major petrochemical intermediates such as ethylene, propylene, and butadiene.
-The primary feedstocks used to produce these chemicals are natural gas liquids (NGL) (ethane, propane, butane) and petrochemical (oil-based) feedstocks (gas oil, naphtha) [29].
+The IDM estimates feedstock requirements for the major petrochemical intermediates such as ethylene, propylene, and butadiene.
+The primary feedstocks used to produce these chemicals are natural gas liquids (NGL) (e.g. ethane, propane, butane) and petrochemical feedstocks (e.g. gas oil, naphtha) [6.4].
 Biomass is a potential raw material source, but it is assumed that there will be no biomass-based capacity over the projection period because of economic barriers.
 The type of feedstock not only determines the source of feedstock but also the energy for heat and power requirements to produce the chemicals.

 To determine the relative amounts of feedstock (NGL or oil-based) baseline intensities, feedstock consumption intensities are derived from the 2010 MECS.
 Feedstock consumption of both types grows or declines with organic chemicals shipment value.
-It should be noted that there is no change in the feedstock intensity over time, i.e., all feedstock TPCs are assumed to be zero.
+It should be noted that there is no change in the feedstock intensity over time: all feedstock TPCs are assumed to be zero.
 Unlike most other processes represented in manufacturing PA components, chemical yields are governed by basic chemical stoichiometry which allows for specific yields under set conditions of pressure and temperature.
 For the projected LPG feedstock quantities, a further subdivision is made into refinery-produced propylene and ethane.
-All ethane produced by the NEMS Oil & Gas Supply Module is absorbed by the chemical model.
+All ethane produced by the NEMS Oil and Gas Supply Module is absorbed by the chemical model.
 The remaining balance of LPG feedstock requirement is a mixture of pentanes plus, butane, and propane.
-The historical (baseline) feedstock consumption values for 2015 were obtained from Table 6.6, which displays EIA's assessment of historical annual feedstock consumption for chemicals.